-The poet and the naturalist have many things to say about nature, but it is the Christian who enjoys the beauty of the earth with the highest appreciation, because he recognizes his Father's handiwork, and perceives His love in flower and shrub and tree.
+The poet and the naturalist have many things to say about nature, but it is the Christian who enjoys the beauty of the earth with the highest appreciation, because he recognizes his Father's handiwork, and perceives his love in flower and shrub and tree.
 No one can fully appreciate the significance of hill and vale, river and sea, who does not look upon them as an expression of God's love to man.

-God speaks to us through His providential workings, and through the influence of His Spirit upon the heart.
+God speaks to us through his providential workings, and through the influence of his Spirit upon the heart.
 In our circumstances and surroundings, in the changes daily taking place around us, we may find precious lessons, if our hearts are but open to discern them.
 The Psalmist, tracing the work of God's providence, says, "The earth is full of the goodness of the Lord."
-1 "Whoso is wise, and will observe these things, even they shall understand the loving-kindness of the Lord."
-2
+"Whoso is wise, and will observe these things, even they shall understand the loving-kindness of Jehovah."

-God speaks to us in His Word.
-Here we have in clearer lines the revelation of His character, of His dealings with men, and the great work of redemption.
+God speaks to us in his word.
+Here we have in clearer lines the revelation of his character, of his dealings with men, and the great work of redemption.
 Here is open before us the history of patriarchs and prophets and other holy men of old.
-They were men "subject to like passions as we are."
-3 We see how they struggled through discouragements like our own, how they fell under temptation as we have done. and vet took heart again and conquered through the grace of God: and beholding, we are encouraged in our striving after righteousness.
-As we read of the precious experiences granted them, of the light and love and blessing it was theirs to enjoy, and of the work they wrought through the grace given them, the spirit that inspired them kindles a flame of holy emulation in our hearts, and a desire to be like them in character.-like them to walk with God.
+They were "men subject to like passions as we are."
+We see how they struggled through discouragements like our own, how they fell under temptation as we have done, and yet took heart again and conquered through the grace of God: and beholding, we are encouraged in our striving after righteousness.
+As we read of the precious experiences granted them, of the light and love and blessing it was theirs to enjoy, and of the work they wrought through the grace given them, the spirit that inspired them kindles a flame of holy emulation in our hearts, and a desire to be like them in character,- like them to walk with God.

-Jesus said of the Old-Testament Scriptures,-and how much more is it true of the New,-"They are they which testify of Me," the Redeemer, Him in whom our hopes of eternal life are centered.
+Jesus said of the Old-Testament Scriptures, - and how much more is it true of the New,- "They are they which testify of me," the Redeemer, him in whom our hopes of eternal life are centered.
 Yes, the whole Bible tells of Christ.
-From the first record of creation,- for "without Him was not anything made that was made," 1- to the closing promise, "Behold, I come quickly," 2 we are reading of His works and listening to His voice.
+From the first record of creation,- "for without him was not anything made that was made," to the closing promise, "Behold, I come quickly," we are reading of his works and listening to his voice.
 If you would become acquainted with the Saviour, study the Holy Scriptures.

-&lt;sup>1 Ps.
-33: 5.
-James 5: 17.

-Ps.
-107:43.
+&lt;sup>1 James 5:17.
+John 5:39.
+John 1:3.
+Rev. 22:12.

 Fill the whole heart with the words of God.
 They are the living water, quenching your burning thirst.
 They are the living bread from heaven.
-Jesus declares, "Except ye eat the flesh of the Son of man, and drink His blood, ye have no life in you."
-And He explains Himself by saying, "The words that I speak unto you, they are spirit, and they are life."
+Jesus declares, "Except ye eat the flesh of the Son of man, and drink his blood, ye have no life in you."
+And he explains himself by saying, "The words that I speak unto you, they are spirit, and they are life."
 Our bodies are built up from what we eat and drink; and as in the natural economy, so in the spiritual economy: it is what we meditate upon that will give tone and strength to our spiritual nature.